legal resources necessary to hold negligent facilities accountable.

 It was also documented that the facility had "failed to ensure the necessary care and services were provided for urinary catheter maintenance" and failed to "ensure the catheter drainage bag and tubing were kept [below] the level of the bladder at all times to facilitate drainage and minimize the potential for urinary tract infection [UTI]."
 The Nursing Home also failed "to ensure a contaminated urinary drainage tubing was properly cleaned or replaced and the catheter insertion site and tubing were cleansed during catheter care to decrease the potential for infection."
 It was noted that "the failed practices had the potential to affect four residents who had indwelling urinary catheters."

 If you have any suspicions that your loved one as a resident in Concordia Nursing and Rehab has been abused, neglected or mistreated, take steps now by contacting the Arkansas nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565.
-Our law firm fights aggressively on behalf of Benton County victims of mistreatment living in long-term facilities including nursing homes in Bella Vista.
+Our network of attorneys fights aggressively on behalf of Benton County victims of mistreatment living in long-term facilities including nursing homes in Bella Vista.
 Our skilled attorneys can work on your family's behalf to successfully resolve your financial recompense claim against all those who caused your loved one's harm.
 We file cases against nursing homes, medical centers, doctors and nursing staff.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively on your behalf to ensure your rights are protected.

 We accept all nursing home cases involving personal injury, abuse, and wrongful death through a contingency fee agreement.
 This arrangement postpones the need to make a payment to pay for legal services until after your case is successfully resolved through a jury trial award or negotiated out of court settlement.
 We provide each client a "No Win/No-Fee" Guarantee, meaning you owe us nothing if we cannot obtain compensation for your damages.
 We can begin representing you in your case today to ensure you receive adequate compensation for your losses.
 All information you share with our law offices will remain confidential.